 The history of weed paranoia

-The cultural paranoia surrounding cannabis dates back to a stigma concocted during the mania of America’s post-Depression in the 1930s.
+The cultural paranoia surrounding cannabis started during the craze of America’s post-Depression in the 1930s.

 While domestic hemp production was encouraged from the 1600s through the turn of the century, Mexican immigrants flooding into the U.S. after the 1910 Mexican Revolution introduced American culture to the recreational applications of cannabis use.
 The drug then became associated with immigrants, with fear and prejudice about Spanish-speaking newcomers becoming synonymous with the plant itself.

-During the Depression, widespread unemployment increased public resentment surrounding Mexican immigrants, which was manifested in the demonization of marijuana, then known as the “Marijuana Menace”.
+Widespread unemployment increased public resentment towards Mexican immigrants during the Depression.
+This manifested into the demonization of marijuana, then known as the “Marijuana Menace”.

 Cannabis and brain chemistry